Undecidability of the Spectral Gap (full version): Introduction

-\begin{theorem}[Axiomatic independence of the spectral gap] Let $d\in\mathbb{N}$ be a sufficiently large constant.
-For any consistent formal system with a recursive set of axioms, there exists a translationally-invariant nearest-neighbour Hamiltonian on a 2D lattice with local dimension $d$ and algebraic entries for which neither the presence nor the absence of a spectral gap is provable from the axioms. \end{theorem}
+\begin{corollary}[Axiomatic independence of the spectral gap] Let $d\in\mathbb{N}$ be a sufficiently large constant.
+For any consistent formal system with a recursive set of axioms, there exists a translationally invariant nearest-neighbour Hamiltonian on a 2D lattice with local dimension $d$ and algebraic entries for which neither the presence nor the absence of a spectral gap is provable from the axioms. \end{corollary}

-It is straightforward (if tedious) to extract an explicit value for $d$ in \cref{thm:promise,thm:axiomatic} from the construction described in this paper.